dianakorka/Data-Science-in-R/rfile/Diff_in_diff.md

     ##                                Wu-Hausman: stat =   0.011873 , p = 0.913232, on 1 and 10,057 DoF.
     ##                                    Sargan: stat =  -2.682e-12, p = 1       , on 1 DoF.

 Now let’s try with a quadratic age control.
+Similar results age^2 is also multi-collinear.

 ``` r
 feols(